scchess/Qualimap/doc/analysis.rst

 2. **Path** to the folder with which contains results of BAM QC analysis performed on the sample.
 The folder must include file **genome_results.txt** and subfolder **raw_data_qualimapReport** containing data of BAM QC plots.
 If **"Raw data" mode** is activated then the path to the BAM file should be provided.

+3. **Group** of the sample.
+This option allows to combine the samples of the same condition.
+After the group is assigned, the samples in the plots belonging to the group will have the same color.
+Importantly, if the groups are avaialble, they should be provided for **each sample**.
+Empty value will mean no group.

 .. note::

    In QualiMap version <= 2.0 directory with raw data of BAM QC analysis was called **raw_data**.
 This name is also supported.

 Each added sample will be shown in **Samples** table.
 One can edit samples using button :guilabel:`Edit` and remove them using button :guilabel:`Remove`.

+Additionally it is possible to import configuration file, that is applied for command line interface using button :guilabel:`Import configuration...`.
+The configuration file is explained in :ref:`the overview of the command line mode<cmdline-multibamqc>`.

 :guilabel:`"Raw data" mode: run BAM QC on input samples`

     Activate this checkbox to analyze BAM files directly.
 A selected set of options is available to customize *BAM QC* process.
 One can read detailed explantion of these options in a :ref:`corresponding section<bamqc>` of the manual.